cl-test-grid/cl-test-grid/agent/README.md

 As you can see, the agent submits test results after completing full test set on a single lisp implementation.

-The code, including the internal implementaton of `complete-test-run` is organized so that agent can be interrupted (computer rebooted or hibernated, agent process killed).
+The code, including the internal implementation of `complete-test-run` is organized so that agent can be interrupted (computer rebooted or hibernated, agent process killed).
 When started again, it continues